 If the servers have high memory modules, ex.
 126 GB, 256 GB, 512 MB RAM or higher, one can revisit the value of gp_vmem_protect_limit to accommodate such situations.

-3. Verify if there are other (non-GPDB processes) running on the master / segment server.
-It can happen that there are several memory consuming processes, ex, java processes, etc. which might have taken up the memory causing GPDB queries to fail.
-However, one will not be able to comment if there was anything else running around the time when OOM failures were observed, since its not recorded in logs, but the users who administers the system might have information on it, else monitoring needs to be scheduled.
+3. Verify if there are other (non-GPDB processes) running on the master/segment server.
+It can happen that there are many memory consuming processes, ex, java processes, etc. which might have taken up the memory causing GPDB queries to fail.
+However, one will not be able to comment if there was anything else running around the time when OOM failures were observed since it's not recorded in logs, but the users who administer the system might have information on it, else monitoring needs to be scheduled.

 ps -eo pid,pmem,rss,vsz,cmd --sort=vsz